 You could also try closing your eyes, and taking slow deep breaths.
-Take about 5 seconds to breathe in and 5 seconds to breathe out and do at least 3-5 full breaths.
+Take about 5 seconds to inhale and 5 seconds to exhale and do at least 3-5 full breaths.

 - 5 Tips to Help Start Your Weight Loss Journey

 - How to Handle Sandwich Bread for Weight & Carb Control

 - If you're struggling to lose weight you might want to change these 3 habits